-4In Mexican manufacturing, the vast majority of firms are single-establishment.
+In the Mexican manufacturing sector, the vast majority of firms are single-establishment.
 For instance, the 2009 Economic Census in Mexico reports that more than 75% of manufacturing firms with 51 or more employees and more than 90% of manufacturing firms with 11 or more employees are single-establishment.
-The data we use are at the plant level and unfortunately we do not know which firm a given plant is part of.
-Hereafter we will treat plants as decision-makers.